Slides 📊

 2. What are the experimental units?

 The 90 students serve as the experimental units.
-Since we’re dealing with human participants, they’re more specifically called subjects.
+Since we’re dealing with human participants, they are more specifically called subjects.

-4. What are the factors of interest and their levels?
+3. What are the factors and their levels?

-There is one factor of interest: the type of instructional method.
-The instructional method factor has three levels:
+There is one factor: the type of instructional method.
+Its three levels are

 Self-study from textbook